Interested in enhancing your child’s educational experience at Katonah Elementary School (KES)?

 The Treasurer maintains financial records of the KES PTO including Federal tax filings.
 The Treasurer is responsible for keeping a full and accurate account of receipts and expenditures, making the KES PTO’s financial records available to the Audit Committee for annual review, obtaining the President(s) written approval or signature on all checks exceeding $1,000 and make disbursements in accordance with the approved budget as authorized by the KES PTO.
 The Treasurer will attend executive board and general membership meetings to present a financial statement and obtain membership approval for any non-budgeted item exceeding $500.
 The Treasurer will prepare a school year budget in conjunction with the President(s) and submit a complete written fiscal report at the September meeting.

-The Recording secretary will take the minutes of all meetings of the KES PTO and should attend all executive board and general membership meetings.
+The secretary will take minutes of all KES PTO meetings and should attend all executive board and general membership meetings.
 The Recording secretary will maintain records of the KES PTO, which shall be maintained for a minimum of seven (7) years.
-The Recording Secretary(s) shall make every attempt to obtain and file the annual committee reports and shall keep all attendance records.
-In addition, the recording secretary will manage the communications in the the KES PTO info email.
+The Secretary(s) shall make every attempt to obtain and file the annual committee reports and shall keep all attendance records.
+In addition, the secretary will manage the communications in the the KES PTO info email and assist in keeping the PTO closet organized and inventoried.

 Fundraising Chair(s)